 Many have regular live Q&A’s, free webinars, blogs and more with endless free advice on school set up, course creation and marketing.

 You’ll never be alone or stuck when you’re with a LMS.

 The other benefit to having a LMS to host your online courses is that although YOU own your school, the software company still remain responsible for the features and have constant customer service to help you stay online!

 It’s like having your own website without the expenses of maintenance or the responsibility of fixing software failures!
 Brilliant!

 Your products, services, audience and industry differ so much, that what functions you need your LMS to have could be remarkably different from someone else.

 That means that there is no set ‘right’ or ‘wrong’ as to what your LMS should have in terms of functions and features as such.

 However, to be able to compete in a modern online business world, design courses with the best learner experience in mind and to make your own life easier in the meantime, here (in no particular order) are a few criteria that I would suggest putting high on your list as features that you might like your LMS to come with:

-You want it to be cloud/web based so that your learners can access your learning from anywhere with an internet connection and without the need for complicated server set ups.
+You want it to be web-based so that your learners can access your learning from anywhere with an internet connection and without the need for complicated server setups.